Usually, when you think about getting good nutrition to feed your body, you're thinking about feeding your human cells.

 "We need to have a good quantity of healthy bacteria in our intestines," adds Dr. Mark Drucker, MD also from the Center for Advanced Medicine.
 "When people don't feel well often they have an imbalance of microorganisms in the digestive system."

-Truly, as you'll learn through the video, you can't afford to neglect these good bacteria.
+You can't afford to neglect these good bacteria.
 When you give them the prebiotics they need to survive and thrive, you'll flourish as well

 .About Dr. Michael E. Rosenbaum, MD